FaridAkhundov/SALAM1BOT/replit.md

 **VERIFIED (2025-08-18):** Bot fully operational with scheduler started and application running.
 Successfully resolved all ModuleNotFoundError issues with telegram package imports.
 Migration from Replit Agent to standard environment 100% complete and ready for production use.

+**THUMBNAIL ENHANCEMENT (2025-08-18):** Added EmbedThumbnail processor to properly embed thumbnails into MP3 files for better compatibility with phone music players.
+This ensures thumbnails are preserved when audio files are downloaded to devices.

 **ENHANCED (2025-08-17):** Added unlimited multitasking - users can now send 50+ downloads simultaneously.
 Improved session management messages in Azerbaijani for expired search results.

 **PROGRESS TRACKING UNIFIED (2025-08-17):** All download types (direct URL and search results) now use real-time progress tracking instead of simulated progress.
 Consistent experience across all download methods.